DC mayor calls in National Guard ahead of pro-Trump protests

 “We will be increasing out visibility around the churches in the area,” he said.

 On Monday the Lawyers' Committee for Civil Rights Under the Law filed a lawsuit in D.C.
-Superior Court against the Proud Boys and their leader Enrique Tarrio on behalf on one of the vandalized churches, Metropolitan African Methodist Episcopal Church.
+Superior Court against the Proud Boys and Tarrio on behalf on one of the vandalized churches, Metropolitan African Methodist Episcopal Church.

 “We will not allow white supremacist violence to go unchecked by the laws of the land," Rev. William H Lamar IV, pastor of Metropolitan AME, said in a statement.